 1. Once again, be sure to wear the specified PPE.
-Check cylinder date.
-LPG gas cylinders must be approved.
+Check forklift LPG tank date. a forklift LPG tank must be approved.
 The most current date stamp must not be older than 10 years.

-2. Be sure the main valve on the full gas bottle is fully OFF.
+2. Be sure the main valve on the full forklift LPG tank is fully OFF.
 Check the O-rings in the connectors to be sure they are in good condition.

 3. Using safe lifting procedures, place the full gas bottle centered in the brackets, on forklift.

 4. With the Pressure Relief Valve located at the 12 o’clock position.
 When properly situated, secure the gas bottle by engaging the brackets.
 Make sure the straps are tight and secure.

 5. Connect the gas line to the gas bottle.
 Turn firmly clockwise to tighten the connection.

 6. Turn the main gas valve ON in an anti-clockwise direction.

 7. Spray the assembly with a soapy water solution to check for any possible leaks.
 If you see any bubbling or smell any gas, turn the valve OFF and recheck the connection and O-rings.